mekkanix/vue-sandbox/README.md

 **HTML** - vanilla

 **CSS** - SASS (SASS, SCSS)
-*:info: Support to LESS and Stylus will be added soon.*
+*ℹ️ Support to LESS and Stylus will be added soon.*

 **JS** - vanilla